 Putin: 'We Know' True Identities Of U.K.'s 2 Suspects In Skripal Poisoning

-Russian President Vladimir Putin says his government knows who two men are whom U.K. police recently accused of poisoning former spy Sergei Skripal.
-Saying the pair are private citizens, not Russian agents, Putin urged them to speak out.
+Russian President Vladimir Putin said his government has identified the two men whom U.K. police recently accused of poisoning former spy Sergei Skripal.
+He said the pair are private citizens, not Russian agents, and urged them to speak out.

-"I call on them to appear before the media and tell their story," Putin said, according to Russia's embassy in the U.K. His remarks Wednesday came from Vladivostok, where Putin is holding an economic summit with other leaders.
+"I call on them to appear before the media and tell their story," Putin said, according to Russia's embassy in the U.K. Putin spoke Wednesday in Vladivostok, Russia, where he is holding an economic summit with other leaders.

-3/3 Putin: I call on them to appear before the media and tell their story. pic.twitter.com/eeanyylUSr— Russian Embassy, UK (@RussianEmbassy) September 12, 2018

 "Of course, we've looked into who these people are.
-We know who they are already, we've found them," Putin said, according to The Moscow Times.
-Of his call for the men to speak, he said, "It will be better for everyone.
-There is nothing special or criminal there...
+We know who they are already, we've found them," the president said, according to The Moscow Times.
+Of his call for the men to speak publicly, Putin said, "It will be better for everyone.
+There is nothing special or criminal there. ...
 They're civilians, of course."

+3/3 Putin: I call on them to appear before the media and tell their story. pic.twitter.com/eeanyylUSr— Russian Embassy, UK (@RussianEmbassy) September 12, 2018

-The comments came one week after U.K. authorities charged two Russian men with using a Novichok nerve agent to poison former KGB spy Sergei Skripal and his daughter Yulia.
+The comments came one week after U.K. authorities charged two Russian men with using Novichok nerve agent to poison former KGB spy Sergei Skripal and his daughter Yulia.
 Scotland Yard released photos of the two men, who flew from the U.K. to Moscow hours after the Skripals fell ill.

-British police released a batch of photos of the the men it identified as Alexander Petrov and Ruslan Boshirov — names that investigators said were likely aliases used for the operation.
+British police released a batch of photos of the the men it identified as Alexander Petrov and Ruslan Boshirov — names that investigators said likely were aliases used for the operation.

 British Prime Minister Theresa May said Petrov and Boshirov "are officers from the Russian military intelligence service, also known as the GRU."